-- a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site.
-They have yet to receive justice.36 - 31.
-In Thailand, the Government requested the listing of the Kaeng Krachen National Park as a World Heritage park in 2013 without consulting the local indigenous Karen peoples.
-The Karen have experienced forced evictions, destruction of housing and crops, arrests and enforced disappearances (see A/71/229).
-On 12 June 2018, the Supreme Administrative Court, in its final verdict in Red administrative case No. OS 4/2561, determined that the acts of the government officials involved in the demolition and burning of lands were unlawful. - 32.
-The Maasai pastoralists in the Loliondo Game Controlled Area have experienced land conflicts, evictions and violence over the past few decades, resulting from conservation and tourist development.
+enforced disappearances (see A/71/229).
+On 12 June 2018, the Supreme Administrative Court, in its final verdict in Red administrative case No. OS 4/2561, determined that the acts of government officials involved in the demolition and burning of lands were unlawful.

+- 32. The Maasai pastoralists in the Loliondo Game Controlled Area have experienced land conflicts, evictions and violence over recent decades, resulting from conservation and tourist development.
 In 2017, forcible evictions from legally registered traditional lands are alleged to have continued.37 While the evictions were supposed to have been halted in November 2017, their future remains uncertain.38 - 33.
-In Mexico, the Reserva de la Biosfera del Alto Golfo de California y Delta del Río Colorado (Upper Gulf of California and Colorado River Delta Biosphere Reserve), established in 1993, which subsequently became a UNESCO World Heritage Site, has negatively affected the Cucapá peoples' rights to access natural resources such as fishing.39 - 34.
+In Mexico, the Upper Gulf of California and Colorado River Delta Biosphere Reserve, established in 1993, which subsequently became a UNESCO World Heritage Site, has negatively affected the access of Cucapá peoples to natural resources, such as fishing.39 - 34.
 Some State policies on conservation help to avoid migration, such as that for the Ramsar site (from the Convention on Wetlands of International Importance especially as Waterfowl Habitat (Ramsar Convention)) in Brazil, which protects the waters and wetlands of a number of indigenous lands and involved indigenous peoples.
 40 An initiative known as "mosaic" led to better coordination for the protection of indigenous land in North of Pará and West of Amapá states.
 41 - 35.
 Some indigenous peoples have successfully asserted their rights, as in the case of Roy Sesana and Others v. the Attorney General, in Botswana.
 In 2006, the High Court held that the indigenous people evicted from the Central Kalahari Game Reserve had been deprived of the lawful possession of their land.
-While that case was subsequently upheld by the Court of Appeal, there have been concerns that the decision has been enforced in only a very limited way (see A/HRC/24/41/Add.4, paras.
+While that case was upheld by the Court of Appeal, there have been concerns about limited enforcement (see A/HRC/24/41/Add.4, paras.
 17-20). - 36.
 Sometimes the World Bank has withdrawn funding, as in the Water Tower Protection and Climate Change Mitigation and Adaptation Programme in Kenya, after the Bank concluded in its report that the Kenya Forest Service had neglected the customary rights of the Sengwer and had applied a policy of evictions.
 Despite that and the withdrawal of funding from the European Union, it is reported that forced evictions continue and that the majority of the Sengwer now live in unsanitary and overcrowded conditions.42